Obadaradesayo/Adesayoariyo_smartshop_-lita-project/README.md

 Allowing HTTP(Port80) and HTTPS (Port 443) traffic from the internet Restricting SSH(Port 22) access to smartshop IP adresss only.
-Below is the screenshot of the security group created for smartshop !{security group detail}(/Security Group.png)
+Below is the screenshot of the security group created for smartshop

 ![Security Group](https://github.com/user-attachments/assets/1985e7a6-e0db-49e7-802c-40692e883cb6)

 ### creating ec2 instance for smart shop with already existing vpc and subnets
- Below is the screenshot of the ec2 instance created for smartshop
+ Below is the screenshot of the EC2 instance created for smartshop
  ![ec2 instance 1](https://github.com/user-attachments/assets/0a601212-0713-47ab-bc39-39e4ad382d9b)

  ![ec2 instance 2](https://github.com/user-attachments/assets/382dff62-3b74-4c58-976b-8c8afe3d1029)